 The diverse experiences of principal Ross Levy provide a strong foundation for the office.
 From commercial to residential projects, the goal of creating an innovative architectural response is consistent.
 Supported by a team of professionals with extensive experience and multi-disciplinary backgrounds, our office provides a wide range of knowledge applicable to projects of every scale.
 Working collaboratively, the people at Levy Art + Architecture share a passion for architecture and design that is sustainable, innovative, and socially responsible.

 Ross Levy has been dedicated to sustainable design for the past twenty years.
-He is a licensed architect, building contractor and a founding member of The Viet Nam Green Building Council.
+He is a licensed architect, building contractor and a founding member of The Viet Nam Green Building Council, as well as a member of the US Green Building Council.
 In private practice, his work has been informed by the belief that contemporary, sustainable design is the thoughtful union of vernacular tradition and modern technology.
 Commissions in urban and rural settings have included work with a wide variety of collaborators and these opportunities have deepened his understanding of the relationships between planning and policy.
-After completing graduate work at Harvard University’s Graduate School of Design, Ross apprenticed with Mickey Muennig in Big Sur who was trained by the legendary architects Bruce Gough and Frank Lloyd Wright.
+Ross completed graduate work at Harvard University’s Graduate School of Design.
 His projects have been recognized by the AIA and featured in numerous publications.

 Senior Architectural Associate